Best Bangkok Travel Tips and Arrival Guide

 • E-sim (most convenient): In most country you can also get an e-sim.
 We’ve used the Airalo app and bought and installed an e-sim before we arrived.
 We enabled the sim upon landing and voilà we were connected to the internet right away.
 It’s slightly more expensive than a local sim and it usually doesn’t allow for any calls.
 In terms of convenience this has our preference.

-Bonus tip: Be sure to check if you’re phone allows e-sims to be installed as not all phones do.
+Bonus tip: Be sure to check if your phone allows e-sims to be installed as not all phones do.

 AIS waiting ticket for English help